 Tuition is due by the first of the month.
 A $35 late fee will be applied to payments made after the 15th of the month.
+Repeated late payments will result in the termination of lessons.
 Tuition will be prorated for students who enroll mid-month.
 All tuition fees are non-refundable.
 Payments may be made via Direct Payment Agreement (ACH Debit), bank transfer via QuickBooks invoicing, check (made out to Little Bird Music) or cash.
 A $35 fee will be charged for each returned check.

 Makeup Lesson Policy

 Monthly tuition reserves a weekly spot for each student.
 As a general rule of thumb, there are no guaranteed makeups or refunds for any missed lessons.
 However, if a student plans to miss a lesson and at least two weeks of advanced notice is given, we will do our best to reschedule within 30 days of the missed lesson.
 Last-minute cancellations or no-shows will not be made up.
 Should the public school system cancel school due to inclement weather, Little Bird Music will make a call mid-day if studio lessons are also canceled.
 Any lessons canceled due to weather or the unlikely event of teacher cancellation will be rescheduled.

 Depending on how the calendar falls, some months will have more lessons than others.
 Over the course of the 10-month school year (with holidays and breaks included), students will average four lessons per month.
 Tuition remains the same each month of the 10-month school year.
 The studio will be closed and no tuition will be charged on the following holidays/dates: